Inside My Documentary Filmmaking Process

 At the beginning of this year, the thought shifted from my brain's storage room to the forefront.

-My 40-plus years on this earth have taught me that I don't need to jump on my thoughts.
+My 40-plus years on this earth have taught me that I don't need to jump to conclusions about my thoughts.
 If something keeps returning to me, it's either the result of a compulsive thought habit or an idea worth exploring.

 I hoped it was the latter.

 No longer content to ponder which it might be, I reached out to her to see if we could examine the possibility of a film.
 What was the worst-case scenario?
-She'd say, No, thanks.
+She'd say, No.

 Throughout our conversations, she shared how and why she does what she does.
-One of our conversations happened over a bowl of spelt-flour blueberry crisp.
+One of our conversations happened at her home over a bowl of spelt-flour blueberry crisp.
 I asked her the same questions, not once or twice, but several times.

 The deeper we explored the questions, the more epiphanies and realizations emerged, stripping away the layers of my perceptions to reveal her truth.

-I needed to ask some questions I hadn't initially thought of.
-Questions were the answer I was seeking.
+To uncover the answer, I needed to ask questions I hadn't initially thought of.

-My mom worked as a journalist for CBC in the 1980s, so she has constantly reminded me to ask the basics when researching a story: Who, What, Where, When, Why and How?
+My mom was a journalist for CBC in the 1980s, so she has constantly reminded me of the basics when researching a story: Who, What, Where, When, Why and How?

 I use this process as a starting point.